CT-BRAGG/Theory_of_Computation_Simulations/README.md

 # EXTRA CREDIT PROGRAM SELECTION

-Option Two:
+Option Selection: Option Two
 > program from all 4 sections, and present your code in class, for 100% credit on your choice of final exam or midterm.

-Section One Choice:
+Section One Choice: EnumerateTM.py
 > 5 pts.
 Enumerate TMs.
 Enumerate all possible TMs over alphabet = {a, b}, tape alpahbet = { a, b, _ }.
 Print the first 20 TMs

 Section Two Choice: